Reviewing strings in Firefox desktop

 • Ask clarifications in the bug, and decide if it’s worth to stop exposing new strings until the issue is fixed.

-Review strings landing in gecko-strings-quarantine
+Review strings in update branch of firefox-l10n-source

-The next step is to spot check changes landed in gecko-strings-quarantine.
 Here are some things to look out for:

 • Check if a changeset is removing strings.
 This should happen only when a string landed in Nightly and was removed during the same cycle, or at the beginning of a release cycle when a group of strings becomes unused in all shipping versions.